-The results of the nine projects will be shared in each partner country as good practices for vocational education and training, and a draft model of the innovative teaching-learning method will be developed.
-This model includes the production and sharing of reusable digital micro-learning content applied in mini-courses with a project-based approach focused on the labour market needs.
+The results of the nine projects would be shared in each partner country as good practices for vocational education and training, and a draft model of the innovative teaching-learning method would be developed.
+This model includes the production and sharing of reusable digital micro-learning content applied in minicourses with a project-based approach focused on labor market needs.
 The plan of student projects and the micro-courses were prepared in English, while student projects and micro-courses were implemented in each country's national language.
 Project Reports were also prepared in English.